mout/mout/doc/random.md

-## randomString([length], [dictionary]):String
+## randString([length, dictionary]):String

 Returns a random string.

 By default returns string containing alphanumeric characters (lowercase and uppercase) with a length of 8.

 ### Arguments: